 I recommend the Husqvarna 455 Rancher is you are on a really tight budget, and you wouldn’t consider the cheaper 450 Rancher.

-This is because it has the usual features so there is no need to spend so much on it when you can have the 450 Rancher instead.
-Personally, I feel that it denies us a lot of the premium features for its price.
+This is because it has the usual features, so there is no need to spend so much on it when you can have the 450 Rancher instead.
+So, in terms of price, the first model is the winner of the Husqvarna 450 vs 455 comparison.
+Personally, I feel that the 455 product it denies us a lot of the premium features for its price.

 - What I really feel Husqvarna missed out on is the side-mounted chain tensioner.

 I would rather sacrifice a few more bucks and get the 460 Rancher that has a side-mounted chain tensioner.
 This is especially if you are the daily cutter because chain tension adjustments are very frequent.